Unkerpaulie/school_report/notes.md

 [x] Teachers should not edit or enroll students from student detail view [x] Populate Student detail Acaedmic Performance card with reports [ ] order tests by date ascending
+[ ] clean up code that is no longer in use
+[ ] work on transition sequence
 [ ] work on optimizing queries that are duplicated
 [ ] Write unit tests for the functionality as it is now